English Lizard

 IEE (International Education Evaluations, Inc.) - * This is the one I used in 2020, during Covid.
 They rapidly gave me an interim evaluation of my M.A. in TESOL from a Korean university based solely on an e-copy of the degree and transcripts, then upgraded it later to a permanent evaluation.

-But, there are lots of others; nearly everyone uses someone from NACES (National Association of Credential Evaluation Services):
+But, there are many others; nearly everyone uses someone from NACES (National Association of Credential Evaluation Services):

 List of All Foreign Degree Evaluation Organizations: www.naces.org/members.html